 - 4.6.1 Justification of all pesticides used shall be demonstrated.
-The use of selective products that are specific to the target pest, weed or disease and which have minimal effect on non-target species shall be used where available.
-4.6.2 Pescerds of pesticides use (including active ingredients used and their LDEO, area treated - 4.6.2 Records of pesticides use (including active ingredients used and their LD50, area treated, amount of active ingredients applied per ha and number of applications) shall be provided. - 4.6.3 Any use of pesticides shall be minimised as part of a plan, and in accordance with Integrated Pest Management (IPM) plans.
+The use of selective products that are specific to the target pest, weed or disease and which have minimal effect on non-target species shall be used where available. - 4.6.2 Records of pesticides use (including active ingredients used and their LD50, area treated, amount of active ingredients applied per ha and number of applications) shall be provided. - 4.6.3 Any use of pesticides shall be minimised as part of a plan, and in accordance with Integrated Pest Management (IPM) plans.
 There shall be no prophylactic use of pesticides, except in specific situations identified in national Best Practice guidelines. - 4.6.4 Pesticides that are categorised as World Health Organisation Class 1A or 1B, or that are listed by the Stockholm or Rotterdam Conventions, and paraquat, are not used, except in specific situations identified in national Best Practice guidelines.
 The use of such pesticides shall be minimised and eliminated as part of a plan, and shall only be used in exceptional circumstances.